Arronk/My-Coding-Journey/LogR3.md

 Revised the first part of week four and I think I have a better understanding of the underlying concepts now.
 I also finished off  the rest of the exercises and videos and looking to have all the psets completed tomorrow.

+## Day 33: 02/12/2018

+### Progress: Worked on MIT 6.00.2x again

+Ended up binge watching Wentworth all day and didn't end up even attempting pset4.
+Did manage to fit in an hour or so reading a couple of the last chapters of the text book though.
+By the end of next week I am aiming to have all the text book finished as well as all of the psets